 I mayored in hearing technology.
 Calling 192/24 worse than 44.1/16 is total BS.
 How useful it is is a different debate.

-> Modern (i.e. anything from 1995 onwards) DACs do not suffer from aliasing problems.
+This is not the 1980s, hardware has progressed beyond that point.
+Modern (i.e. anything from 1995 onwards) DACs do not suffer from aliasing problems.
+Also see

 True, but they do so using (long, high-quality) high-cut filters.
 And these filters are pretty sharp, as they have to close within, say, 18-22.1 kHz.
 You can design them as linear-phase FIR filters with oversampling and all the good stuff, but physics dictates that sharp filters introduce distortion.
 A sharp filter like that is audible.